nateware/camera-uploads/README.md

-# Camera upload helper scripts
+# Upload Photos simple app

-This is a collection of scripts for uploading and renaming files on Mac.
+This is a simple Mac OSX app to upload photos from an attached SD card.
-Probably not widely useful, but feel free to copy paste.
+It's actually just a wrapper around some Ruby scripts.
+To use, git clone and then drag the "Upload Photos" app to the Applications folder.

-# Testing
+## Testing

 TEST=1 DEBUG=1 ./upload-photos.rb

-# Author
+## Author

 Copyright (c) 2015 Nate Wiger.
 Released under the MIT License.